hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/090_Vertices_in_the_Library.md

 module's source and sink definitions.

-The main factory class for the source vertices provided by the Jet core module is `Sources`.
+The main factory class for the source vertices provided by the Jet core module is `SourceProcessors`.
 It contains sources that ingest data from Hazelcast IMDG structures like `IMap`, `ICache`, `IList`, etc., as well as some simple sources that get data from files and TCP sockets (`readFiles`, `streamSocket` and some more).

-Paralleling the sources there's `Sinks` for the sink vertices, supporting the same range of resources (IMDG, files, sockets).
+Paralleling the sources there's `SinkProcessors` for the sink vertices, supporting the same range of resources (IMDG, files, sockets).
 There's also a general `writeBuffered` method that takes some boilerplate out of writing custom sinks.
 The user must implement a few primitives: create a